 On top of that, Young rushed for 357 yards and 10 more touchdowns against arguably the toughest high school schedule in the nation last season.
 Young earned All-American Bowl MVP honors by leading the West team to a 33-20 victory.

 Young was named 247Sports‘ No. 1 player of the 2020 recruiting class in the site’s final rankings.

 In his junior season, Bryce Young amassed over 4,000 total yards and threw 39 touchdown passes against only six interceptions in Santa Ana.
 Young was named a First-Team All-American by MaxPreps thanks to some help from the National Football Player of the Year, wide receiver Bru McCoy.

 Bryce Young is the real deal, and this bonafide winner plans to continue that legacy by trading his Mater Dei red for Alabama crimson.

-When Tua Tagovailoa inevitably leaves the University of Alabama for the NFL, the torch will likely pass to Mac Jones.
-After that, the Crimson Tide are loaded with young talent including Braxton Barker, Jayden George, Paul Tyson, Stone Hollenbach and Taulia Tagovailoa, all of whom are either redshirt freshman or true freshman in 2019.
+With Tua Tagovailoa leaving the University of Alabama for the NFL, the torch is expected to pass to Mac Jones.
+After that, the Crimson Tide are loaded with young talent including Braxton Barker, Jayden George, Paul Tyson, Stone Hollenbach and Taulia Tagovailoa, all of whom were either redshirt freshman or true freshman in 2019.

 The addition of Mater Dei quarterback Bryce Young, who is the highest-rated quarterback prospect since, well, Tua Tagovailoa, only adds to Alabama’s already-stacked 2020 recruiting class next year.